robertwoodland/y13project/TO-DO.md

 Break out ShowRecentTasks from ShowTasksPage

 Use Bootstrap toasts with autohide property to show task being added to database or updated

+Fix not getting the tasks only for that user

+Sorting tasks